ucdavis/Htmx.Components/docs/articles/user-guide/basic-usage.md

 - `authentication-retry`: Handles authentication retry with popup windows

 The behaviors are delivered by the packaged `htmx-components.js` static web asset with a small JSON configuration block emitted by the TagHelper.

+The default runtime also registers the first-party custom elements used by components:

+- `htmx-table`: scopes table identity, edit state, and table lifecycle events
+- `htmx-request-scope`: applies pending UI to the relevant region during HTMX requests
+- `htmx-error-region`: receives safe, user-facing HTMX error messages

 ## 3. Set Up Tailwind CSS (Recommended)